 Our overnight flight from Sri Lanka arrived in Bangkok and after a quick change of planes, Susan and I landed on the lovely Thai isle of Koh Samui teetering on the edge of exhaustion.

-We step off the airplane to a colorful trolley car (not a bus, for once) and were shuttled right to the arrivals hall of the charming and seemingly brand-new Koh Samui airport.
+We step off the airplane to a colorful trolley car (not a bus, for once) and are shuttled right to the arrivals hall of the charming and seemingly brand-new Koh Samui airport.

-With the recent opening of several properties by international hotel chains (like the two Starwood resorts we would be calling home during our stay) it seems Koh Samui is well-positioned to compete with perennial Andaman tourist powerhouse, Phuket.
+With the recent opening of several properties by international hotel chains (like the two resorts we will be calling home during our stay) it seems Koh Samui is well-positioned to compete with perennial Andaman tourist powerhouse, Phuket.